smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

     iii.
 If `requiresAudioSupport` was set to false or not set, it will continue in flow. iv.
 The library checks its current audio connects (BT A2DP), if it has a supported audio connect, it will continue in flow.
     v.
 If `autoBTCapability` was set to true, it will continue in flow. vi.
-If the response was a `StartServiceACK` and `requiresAudioSupport` was set to true and autoBTCapability was set to false, the app will shutdown.
+If the response was a `StartServiceACK` and `requiresAudioSupport` was set to true and `autoBTCapability` was set to false, the app will shut down.
 6. The app will send its `RegisterAppInterface` which will include `requiresAudioSupport` and `bluetoothDeviceAddress` in `deviceInfo`.
 7. When core receives RegisterAppInterface, it sends response.
 Then it will send `OnAppRegistered` include `deviceInfo` to HMI.